Isaias2020/READMEGenerator/README.md

 ## Description

 This is a readme generator I made to use for my future projects.
+It will ask you a series of questions that are generated in the terminal after running node index.js.

 ## Table of Contents